nyl-auster/rust-memo/README.md

 Rust calls a special **drop** functon automatically at the closing curly bracket.
 This is when Rust drop the "hello" value and give back the memory to the OS.

-### understanding "move" error
+### Ownerhips pitfalls : understanding "move" error

+Because only *one* variable at the time can be the *owner* of value, what happens it we copy a variable ?
+It depends of the *type* of the variable !
+Things works as usual when you work with simple types that are stored on the **stack** :

-This code displays "5", as expected
+For example, this code displays "5", as expected
 ```rust
 fn main() {
     let x = 5;